 - Invoked when the protagonists combine the power of two defibrillators to boost one of their number over a small hill.

-- Camera Abuse: One of the first enemies shocked with the defibrillator gets blasted into a camera.
+- Camera Abuse: The first enemy shocked with the defibrillator gets blasted into a camera.

 - Faceless Goons: Most of the enemy soldiers wear head scarves, dark ski goggles, sunglasses, balaclavas, or a combination of face-obscuring accessories.
 The three guys the audience is supposed to root for?
 Clear safety glasses and a clear pair of ski goggles, as seen in the page image.

 - Imperial Stormtrooper Marksmanship Academy: The opposing force manages to miss almost all the shots they take at the protagonists.